The no recovery race of Upstate New York.

 This year we are thrilled to announce that the race series continues.
-May 1st, 8th, 15th, 22nd, and 29th.
-For 2018 we are planning to have preview day, for all of you who cannot get enough of racing on this exclusive course.
+May 7th, 14th, 21st, and 28th.
+For 2019 we are planning to have preview day, for all of you who cannot get enough of racing on this exclusive course.
 Make sure to preregister to take advantage of the specials and savings.
-For 2018 there will be many changes new age groups and classes.

 The Farmall Hill Mountain Bike Challenge (FHMBC) is known as the race with no recovery.
 The mountain bike race course goes through a wide variety of terrain the course can be difficult for even the most experienced racers, beginners have completed the course.
-FHMBC typically has a Spring and Summer Series each over the course of 3-5 Tuesday nights in May or August.
+FHMBC typically has a series in May that takes place over the Tuesday's in May.

 Race history ...